When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 The Blazer

-Technically, a blazer is the most specific of the three jacket types–and also the rarest–because it has to fulfill certain criteria.
+Technically, a blazer is the most specific of the three jacket types–and also the rarest–because it has to fulfil certain criteria.

-For example, a blazer can be a solid color (mostly navy blue) or incorporate features like contrast piping or a striped pattern.
+For example, a blazer can be a solid colour (mostly navy blue) or incorporate features like contrast piping or a striped pattern.
 These are often called “boating blazers” or “regatta blazers.”

 All other patterns, speaking most technically, disqualify a jacket from being a blazer.